Glossary of Terms

 How do I file a notice of appeal?

-The notice of appeal must be filed, by hand delivery, mail, or fax, with the clerk of the district court within the time mentioned above.
+The notice of appeal must be filed, by hand delivery or mail, with the clerk of the district court within the time mentioned above.

 A notice of appeal or cross-appeal should contain the following information: